cncf/kubernetes-community-days/planning/about-organizing.md

 * How to deal with [disagreements between organizers](planning/organizer-mediation.md
 * [FAQ](/planning/faq.md)

-## Core Organizers
+## Core CNCF Organizers

-The current organizers are Bill Mulligan and Ihor Dvoretskyi.
+The current organizers are Audra Montenegro and Katie Greenley.
 You can reach us at kcd@cncf.io or on the CNCF Slack.
-Create a free [account](https://slack.cncf.io) and come to the [#kcd-formation](https://cloud-native.slack.com/messages/CN6LBV16G) channel.